thermondo/personio-slack-bot/README.md

 * `SLACK_BOT_TOKEN`: in the section _Install App_, copy it from _Bot User OAuth Access Token_.

+Other environment variables that are optional:

+* `SENTRY_DSN`: for Sentry integration purposes

 ## Commands for the scheduler

 ### send daily time-off reminder